 Retry Behavior

-Scout uses at-least-once delivery, meaning the same callback can arrive more than once.
+Scout uses at-least-once delivery, so the same callback may arrive more than once.

 Requirements